f5serge/snaplytics/README.md

-# 📸 Spanlytics
+# 📸 Snaplytics

-Spanlytics is a desktop application that allows users to capture screen areas, extract numerical data from images, and generate instant statistical summaries.
+Snaplytics is a desktop application that allows users to capture screen areas, extract numerical data from images, and generate instant statistical summaries.

 ## Features